You are here: Home Compliance Australia New South Wales

-1. All NSW MDBA members are required to investigate their legal responsibilities under Local Laws within their own Council Municipality when owning and breeding dogs.
-This must be kept in an easily accessible file for future reference if sighting is required by the MDBA.
+1. All NSW MDBA members are advised to investigate their legal responsibilities under Local Laws within their own Council Municipality in writing when owning and breeding dogs.
+This should be kept in an easily accessible file for future reference.

-2. All NSW MDBA Breeder members must have information from their local councils on: planning permits required for use of premises for dog breeding in their council area.
+2. All NSW MDBA Breeder members are advised to have information from their local councils on: planning permits required for use of premises for dog breeding in their council area.

 3. All NSW MDBA members must acquire all the requisite Planning Permits and Licenses to enable them to pursue their hobby of owning and breeding dogs in compliance with the MDBA Code of Ethics.

-4. All NSW MDBA members must register and microchip dogs over three months of age with the local council in which they reside.
+4. All NSW MDBA members must register and microchip dogs over six months of age with the local council in which they reside.